Prerequisite: A course that you must have ordinarily attempted all elements of before you are permitted to register for another particular course.

-If taken as part of a BSc degree, the following course(s) must be passed before this course may be attempted:
+If taken as part of a BSc degree, the following course(s) must be attempted before this course may be taken:

 - EC1002 Introduction to economics